-Nouriel Roubini,3 a professor at NYU’s Stern School of Business, a Senior Economist for International Affairs in the White House during the Clinton Administration, has also worked for the IMF, the US Federal Reserve, and the World Bank.
+Nouriel Roubini,3 a professor at NYU’s Stern School of Business.
+He is also a Senior Economist for International Affairs in the White House during the Clinton Administration.
+He has also worked for the IMF, the US Federal Reserve, and the World Bank.

 Roubini predicts that the current global expansion will likely continue into next year, but warns that the conditions will be ripe for a global recession in 2020.

 He makes the point that global stimulus packages are coming to an end, that inflation is coming, that trade disputes will create a drag on economies and that interest rates are now on an upward trajectory.
 He is of course right on all points.

 Interestingly, Roubini makes comment about how curbing immigration will slow growth because ageing populations will be unable to take up the slack.
 This is an irony that will be lost on same demographic that voted for populist movements to remove them.

 While an irony, it’s also true.
 Immigration across nations has also been curbed, albeit temporarily, due to travel restrictions.
 Since these aspiring immigrants are forced to stay in their home nations, some may also suffer being jobless or earning less than what they hoped to.
 This slows down economic growth as the purchasing power of people also decreases.